Nikola Vucevic NBA Preview vs. the Heat

 Nikola Vucevic Insights vs. the Heat

+- This season, Vucevic has made 7.1 shots from the floor per game, which accounts for 17.6% of his team's total makes.

-- Vucevic is responsible for taking 17.0% of his team's field goal attempts this season with 15.4 per game.
+- Vucevic is averaging 3.6 three-point field goal attempts per game this season, which is 10.7% of his team's attempts from beyond the arc.

-- Vucevic's Bulls average 99.7 possessions per game, sixth-highest among NBA teams, while the Heat have a middling offense in terms of tempo, ranking 14th with 99.6 possessions per contest.
+- Vucevic's opponents, the Heat, have a middling offensive tempo, ranking 14th in the NBA with 99.6 possessions per game, while his Bulls average the fourth-most possessions per game with 99.7.

-- On defense, the Heat have given up 111.3 points per game, which is ninth-best in the league.
+- Defensively, the Heat are ninth in the NBA, giving up 111.8 points per game.

-- On the glass, the Heat have given up 42.0 rebounds per game, which puts them fourth in the league.
+- The Heat are the sixth-ranked team in the NBA, conceding 42.1 rebounds per game.

-- Looking at assists, the Heat have given up 26.5 per game, 16th in the NBA.
+- In terms of assists, the Heat have allowed 26.7 per game, 17th in the NBA.

+- The Heat are the 21st-ranked team in the league at allowing threes, giving up 13.6 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!